Mann275/ChatGPT__PromptJump/README.md

 # ChatGPT PromptJump 🚀

-**Jump to your saved prompts instantly in AI chat sessions!**
+**Jump to your saved prompts instantly in ChatGPT conversations!**

-PromptJump is a lightweight Chrome extension that helps you quickly navigate through your AI chat conversations.
+PromptJump is a lightweight Chrome extension that helps you quickly navigate through your ChatGPT conversations.
 Never lose track of important prompts and responses again!

 ## ✨ Key Features